GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/2_core_notions.typ

   It denotes the probability that the agent will transition to state $s'$ while in state $s$ and taking action $a$.
   $P(s_(t+1) = s' mid(|) s_t = s, a_t = a)$ denotes the _transition probabilities_.
 - $r$: The reward real-valued function $r: cal(S) times cal(A) -> RR$ maps each state-action pair to its reward $r(s, a)$.
-  When this reward is non-deterministic, we write $R_t$ its expectation:
+  When this reward is non-deterministic, we write $R_t$ for its expectation:
   $
     R_t = EE[r_(t+1) mid(|) s_t = s, a_t = a, s_(t+1) = s'].
   $